ryanliupie/Motion-Security-Detection/README.md

 ## Welcome
 <p>
   The goal of this project is to learn how to integrate hardware and software for security purposes.
-Specifically, it will detect motion from my dogs when they enter my room and trigger the playback of a selected song from an MP3 player trigged from a PIR sensor.
-Down below ⭭ you click on each markdown for the components used and the final outcome!
+Specifically, it will detect motion from my dogs when they enter my room, and trigger the playback of a selected song from an MP3 player,trigged from a PIR sensor.
+Down below ⭭ you click on each markdown for the components used and the final outcome.
 </p>

 <hr>